smart-mapf/demo/README.md

 This is the source code for the online app that we host (link above).

+You can find the source code for the SMART simulator itself [here](https://github.com/smart-mapf/smart), or the visualiser [here](https://github.com/smart-mapf/visualiser).

 ## Install

 The following instructions are for Linux only.